 Truth be said, this Where Are We is from some 10 days ago.
 We are having increasingly problems with the website.
 It is down (too) often and our provider can’t get the problem solved.
 We are working on a solution and moving the lot to another provider, so hopefully we can soon keep you better updated on our Where Are We moments.

-Meanwhile I can add that we’ve seen some stunning sakura – cherry blossom – and, if the website doesn’t let me down, I will upload a series of photos soon.
+Meanwhile I can add that we’ve seen some stunning sakura – cherry blossom – see them here.
 We are getting ready for our annual visit to the Netherlands so our next update will be from there!